will-hart/will-hart.github.io/content/post/2022-06-19_headless-bevy-in-a-tauri-app/index.md

 2. Select `Y` to adding `@tauri-apps/api`
 3. Selecting `react-ts` as the library

-I wait for all the dependencies to install.
-Now if I run `yarn tauri dev` and wait a bit (it takes a while the first time while the tauri/rust code compiles), I see a basic tauri app up and running.
+we need to wait a bit for all the dependencies to install.
+Now if we run `yarn tauri dev` and wait a bit (it takes a while the first time while the tauri/rust code compiles), we can see a basic tauri app up and running.
 Easy!

 ![The initial app after running `yarn create tauri-app`.](initial_setup.png)

 ## Setting up bevy

-In this case I'm going to use the `react` front end to render the bevy app, so I want to run bevy in `headless` mode.
-Bevy has great examples, and I'm going to borrow heavily from the [headless example](https://github.com/bevyengine/bevy/blob/latest/examples/app/headless.rs) in the bevy repo.
+In this case we're going to use the `react` front end to render the bevy app, so we want to run bevy in `headless` mode.
+Bevy has great examples, and we're going to borrow heavily from the [headless example](https://github.com/bevyengine/bevy/blob/latest/examples/app/headless.rs) in the bevy repo.

-Firstly I add the bevy dependency to the tauri project, skipping default features to remove windowing and rendering.
+Firstly we add the bevy dependency to the tauri project, skipping default features to remove windowing and rendering.
 In `src-tauri/cargo.toml` add a few
 dependencies: